binaryage/totalfinder-web/apple-silicon.md

 The instructions below will guide you through switching your Apple Silicon system into "Reduced Security" mode, and then disabling System Integrity Protection (SIP) afterwards.

 <p class="info-box compatibility">
-Please note that we <a href="https://blog.binaryage.com/totalfinder-totalspaces-future">have officially announced</a> that we have stopped TotalFinder development.
-As a result, we are not going to officially support this setup.
+Please note that while TotalFinder works on Apple Silicon, this is NOT officially supported by BinaryAge, as we <a href="https://blog.binaryage.com/totalfinder-totalspaces-future">have officially announced</a> that we have stopped TotalFinder development.
 If you are looking for help, please kindly <a href="https://discuss.binaryage.com/">ask our community members on the forums</a>.
 </p>

 <p class="info-box exclamation">